GatoGraphQL/GatoGraphQL/wp-content/plugins/user-role-editor/readme.txt

 https://translate.wordpress.org/projects/wp-plugins/user-role-editor/

 == Changelog ==

+= [4.27.2] 15.09.2016 =
+* Update: There was a conflict with plugins which use a '|' character at the custom user capabilities: e.g. 'Nginx Helper | Config' from "Nginx Helper' plugin.
+* Fix: PHP notice was removed: Undefined property: URE_Role_View::$multisite in wp-content/plugins/user-role-editor/includes/classes/view.php on line 143
+* Fix: WordPress multisite: Settings link under the URE plugin at the plugins list leads to the network admin now, not to the the single site settings page, which does not exist.
+* Fix: WordPress multisite: conflict with "Visual Composer" plugin was resolved: single site administrators could now use Visual Composer editor.
+* Fix: WordPress multisite: changed role name was not replicated to other sites when user clicked "Update" with "Apply to All Sites" option turned ON.

+= [4.27.1] 22.08.2016 =
+* Update: There was a conflict with plugins which use a '/' character at the custom user capabilities: e.g. vc_access_rules_backend_editor/disabled_ce_editor from Visual Composer.
+* Update: add/delete, escape, validate user capability code extracted from URE_Lib to the separate URE_Capability class

+= [4.27] 18.08.2016 =
+* New: Total/Granted counters were added to the capabilities groups titles.
+* New: "Columns" drop-down menu allows to change capabilities section layout to 1, 2 or 3 columns.
+* New: Capabilities section is limited in height and has independent scrollbar.
+* Update: User Role Editor page markup was updated to use more available space on page.
+* Update: URE_Ajax_Processor class allows to differentiate required user permissions according to action submitted by user.
+* Fix: CSS updated to exclude text overlapping at capabilities groups section when custom post type name is not fitted into 1 line.
+* Fix: required JavaScript files were not loaded at "Network Admin->Settings->User Role Editor" page.

+= [4.26.3] 25.07.2016 =
+* Fix: Selecting a sub-group/list of caps does make the ure_select_all_caps checkbox select all within that group, but checking that box when at the "All" top-level group did not work.
+* Fix: Notice: Undefined property: URE_Role_View::$apply_to_all

+= [4.26.1] 14.07.2016 =
+* Fix: some bugs, like 'undefined property' notices, etc.

+= [4.26] 14.07.2016 =
+* New: User capabilities were groupd by functionality for more convenience.
+* Update: URE_KEY_CAPABILITY constant was changed from 'ure_edit_roles' to 'ure_manage_options'.
+To make possible for non-admin users access to the User Role Editor without access to the 'administrator' role and users with 'administrator' role.
+* Update: User receives full access to User Role Editor under WordPress multisite if he has 'manage_network_plugins' capability instead of 'manager_network_users' as earlier.
+This allows to give user ability to edit network users without giving him access to the User Role Editor.
+* Update: Multisite: use WordPress's global $current_site->blog_id to define main blog ID instead of selecting the 1st one from the sorted list of blogs.
+* Update: use WP transients at URE_Lib::_get_post_types() to reduce response time.
+* Update: various internal optimizations.

+= [4.25.2] 03.05.2016 =
+* Update: Enhanced inner processing of available custom post types list.
+* Update: Uses 15 seconds transient cache in order to not count users without role twice when 'restrict_manage_users' action fires.
+* Update: URE fires action 'profile_update' after direct update of user permissions in order other plugins may catch such change.
+* Update: All URE's PHP classes files renamed and moved to the includes/classes subdirectory

+= [4.25.1] 15.04.2016 =
+* Fix: Selected role's capabilities list was returned back to old after click "Update" button.
+It was showed correctly according to the recent updates just after additional page refresh.
+* Update: deprecated function get_current_user_info() call was replaced with wp_get_current_user().

+= [4.25] 02.04.2016 =
+* Important security update: Any registered user could get an administrator access.
+Thanks to [John Muncaster](http://johnmuncaster.com/) for discovering and wisely reporting it.
+* URE pages title tag was replaced from h2 to h1, for compatibility with other WordPress pages.
+* Fix: "Assign role to the users without role" feature ignored role selected by user.
+* Fix: PHP fatal error (line 34) was raised at uninstall.php for WordPress multisite.
+* Update: action priority 99 was added for role additional options hook action setup.

+= [4.24] 17.03.2016 =
+* Fix: PHP notice was generated by class-role-additional-options.php in case when some option does not exist anymore
+* Enhance: 'Add Capability' button have added capability to the WordPress built-in administrator role by default.
+It did not work, if 'administrator' role did not exist.
+  Now script selects automatically as an admin role a role with the largest quant of capabilities and adds new capability to the selected role.
+* New: User capabilities page was integrated with "[User Switching](https://wordpress.org/plugins/user-switching/)" plugin - "Switch To" the editing user link iss added if "User Switching" plugin is available.
+* Marked as compatible with WordPress 4.5.

 = [4.23.2] 03.02.2016 =
 * Fix: PHP warning "Strict Standards: Static function URE_Base_Lib::get_instance() should not be abstract" was generated